PhoenixVX/golden-age-wiki/minecraft/intro_to_apis.md

 - Pros
   - Is *the* dimensions API for JAR modding, at least until forge for r1.2.
 - Cons
-  - Compatibility is very touch and go for some more popular mods, at least in b1.7.3, though patches exist these days.
+  - Compatibility is very touch and go for some more popular mods, at least in b1.7.3, though patches exist for most mods these days.
+  - In b1.7.3, you're forced to use r5.1 of ShockAhPI, if you want to keep Aether compatibility, which cuts you off from some nice features.

 # Fabric-Based
 - Pros
   - You get access to mixins, which allow you to modify game classes while still maintaining excellent cross-mod compatibility.
 - Cons
-  - Mixins are hard to write without using IntelliJ IDEA and the Minecraft Development plugin.
+  - Mixins are hard to write without using IntelliJ IDEA and the [Minecraft Development plugin](https://plugins.jetbrains.com/plugin/8327-minecraft-development).
+VSCode does have a [mixin plugin](https://marketplace.visualstudio.com/items?itemName=enbrain.vscode-spongepowered-mixin), but support for fabric itself is still less than ideal.
-  - Mixins *can* be hard to triage if they break, though tooling has been getting markedly better.#
+  - Mixins *can* be hard to triage if they break, though tooling has been getting markedly better.
-  - Requires at least a basic idea on how Java works before you can do anything.
+  - Requires at least a basic idea on how Java works before you can really do anything.

 ### Babric
 - Pros
   - Has merged mappings, which means client and server code can exist in the same class files, and play nicely on client and server without having to ship separate client/server versions.
 - Cons
   - Basically no API beyond client/server initialization hooks.
-  - Only exists for b1.7.3.
+  - **Only available for b1.7.3.**

 ### StationAPI
 - Pros
+  - Actively maintained and built on.
-  - Built on top of Babric's foundations, and compatibility with Babric mods is generally expected.
+  - Built on top of Babric, and compatibility with Babric mods is generally expected.
-  - Has automatic ID resolving, you don't have to worry about mods stepping on each other's toes.
+  - Has automatic ID resolving, so you'll never have to deal with ID conflicts.
-  - Has effectively infinite IDs, meaning you can keep your code much nicer by just adding more blocks instead of having to do hacky metadata block id saving techniques.
+  - Has effectively infinite IDs, meaning you can keep your code much nicer by just adding more blocks instead of having to do hacky metadata techniques to save block IDs.
-  - Big and general purpose, you'll be able to do just about whatever you want, within standard modding expectations.
+  - Big and general purpose, you'll be able to do just about whatever you want with the API, within standard modding expectations.
 - Cons
+  - **Only available for b1.7.3.** There are no plans to support other versions at the time of writing.
-  - The current flattening implmentation will noticeably affect your game performance unless you're on relatively mid-end hardware or above.
+  - The current flattening (named IDs instead of number IDs, ala >r1.7) implmentation will noticeably affect game performance unless you're on relatively mid-end hardware or above.
+    - This makes server lag much more noticeable.
-  - Intrusive.
-Doesn't play particularly nicely with other modding APIs unless they're made with StAPI in mind.
+  - **Intrusive.** Doesn't play particularly nicely with other modding APIs unless they're made with StAPI in mind.
-  - Still in alpha, and has usually subtle bugs that can cause headaches from time to time.
+  - Still in alpha, and has (usually minor) bugs that can cause headaches from time to time.
   - You will likely have to update your mod at least a couple times a year to keep compatibility with the latest StAPI versions, depending on what changes.

 ### Ornithe
 - Pros
-  - Works on every version of minecraft.
+  - Works on almost every version of minecraft lower than 1.15.
   - Has an official, maintained API.
 - Cons
   - Doesn't have stable merged mappings for versions <1.3.1
-  - Their API is very barebones, but is still mostly superior to modloader in just about every aspect, ignoring the benefits of mixins.
+  - Their API is pretty barebones, but is still mostly superior to modloader in just about every aspect, ignoring the benefits of mixins.
+  - Babric/StationAPI mods won't run on this (and vice versa) without a [compatibility mod](https://modrinth.com/mod/mod-remapping-api).